-Launch Texas is a comprehensive program in the Cockrell School of Engineering at The University of Texas at Austin that integrates world-class technical and entrepreneurial education, fundamental and applied space research and outreach in a collaborative environment.
-It is jointly led by the Cockrell School’s Department of Aerospace Engineering and Engineering Mechanics and UT’s Texas Innovation Center with a focus on creating, fostering and bringing awareness to the space technology ecosystem in Austin.
-Launch Texas collaborates closely with the Austin startup ecosystem, corporate partners, alumni and many others to develop deep connections between UT and the community.
-The program has three aspirational components:
+Launch Texas is a jointly-led program in the Cockrell School of Engineering by the Department of Aerospace Engineering and Engineering Mechanics and the Texas Innovation Center.
+The program integrates world-class technical and entrepreneurial education, fundamental and applied space research and outreach in a collaborative environment, with a focus on creating, fostering and bringing awareness to the space technology ecosystem in Austin.

 Education